Baldivis - North

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 167 daily trips across all routes, resulting in approximately 23 weekly trips per individual stop.
+Service frequency averages 167 trips per day across all routes, equating to approximately 23 weekly trips per individual stop.

 Frequently Asked Questions - Transport